sajjin/pirate_stream/README.md

   <img src="https://skillicons.dev/icons?i=react,vite,ts" />
 </p>

-This is the source code to VidBinge, allegedly.
+This is the source code to pirata-amnis, allegedly.
 I do not condone piracy of any kind.
 I just simply like coding stuff.

-# ⚡What is VidBinge?
+# ⚡What is pirata-amnis?

 This service works by displaying video files from third-party providers inside an intuitive and aesthetic user interface.